 Place Baby in his own sleep space

 When you're both ready, go ahead and put that baby down to sleep in his own space.
-For a while we were using the Doc a Tot in our bed.
-After the Doc a Tot, we tried the bassinet for a while.
-Now, our sweet boy is sleeping in his crib.
+For a while we were co-sleeping in our bed.
+After that, we had our babies sleep in a bedside sleeper for a while.
+But by the time each of our babies were around 4 months old, they were sleeping in their crib.
 Wherever you put him down, make sure it is safe and comfortable for your babe.

 Here's a tip!
 Don't wait until your baby is completely zonked to put him down.
 Putting him down almost-asleep is a better option so that he doesn't wake wondering where his is and where you went.